 Today you’ll start your morning with a tasty, traditional breakfast at one of Playa’s most popular and beloved restaurants: La Cueva del Chango.
 Nibble on classic plates like huevos a la Mexicana or chilaquiles and fresh-squeezed orange juice at a rustic table surrounded by leafy green plants.

 Be sure to eat your fill because today’s adventure will require a lot of energy.

 Today, you’ll be snorkeling with sea turtles in the wild.

-Quick disclaimer: If you’re not interested in snorkeling with turtles, I still recommend Akumal as a fantastic beach day destination.
+Travel tip: If you’re not interested in snorkeling with turtles, I still recommend Akumal as a fantastic beach day destination.
 It’s one of the most beautiful beaches in the Riviera Maya.

 After breakfast, head to the colectivo station on Calle 2 between Avenida 20 and 25.
 All along this block, you’ll find white shuttle vans departing for either Cancun or Tulum.
 To get to Akumal, find a van that’s headed to Tulum.
-When you board tell the driver you’re getting off at Akumal.
+When you board, tell the driver you’re getting off at Akumal.